elman23/elman23.github.io/vulnversity.md

 Writeup of the first TyHackMe room I completed.

 The room is guided, so it's quite easy to complete it.
-It teaches a lot...
+It teaches a lot to newbies.

+In this writeup, I just follow the instructions given by TryHackMe.

 ## Enumeration

-Enumeration with NMap:
+We enumerate the target machine, whose IP is `<MACHINE_IP>`, with `nmap`:

 ```sh
 nmap -sV <MACHINE_IP>